DaveParillo/intermediate-cpp/_sources/beginnings/what-you-dont.rst

 .. index::
    pair: introductory topics; C++

-What I Don't Expect You to Know
+What You Don't Need to Know Now
 ===============================

 C++ is a large, relatively complex, language.
 Due to its size, there are many topics you may have not covered, covered incompletely, or covered incorrectly.
+Luckily for all of us,
+there is a relatively simple language buried inside C++.
+One of the goals of this text is to concentrate on the simpler parts while still solving more advanced problems than found in a typical introductory text.

-Pointer, for example.
+Pointers, for example.
 Pointers are tricky for some people to get used to.
 Very few languages outside of C and C++ give you direct access to pointers and so many ways to manipulate them.
 Depending on your point of view, you may consider this pure genius, or the most incredibly foolish design decision ever made by a programmer.

+Modern C++ adds a variety of tools that make working with pointers easier and safer.

 C++
 ---